naveena-pillai/task-manager-app/task-manager/README.md

 - 📅 Date picker using a native calendar UI
 - 📊 Progress bar dynamically updates as tasks are completed
 - 🩷 Validation with friendly error messaging
-- 🌸 Girly, minimal UI theme with pastel pinks and shadows
+- 🌸 Minimal UI theme with pastel pinks and shadows

 ---